 Marcia Fidis, a name partner and former managing partner of the firm, retired at the end of 2019.
 She is one of the most accomplished estate planning attorneys in the state of Maryland.
 She is a fellow of the elite American College of Trust and Estate Counsel, an accredited estate planner, the former treasurer of the Bar Association of Montgomery County, Maryland, and a former trustee of the Maryland Institute for Continuing Professional Education of Lawyers (MICPEL).

 Marcia’s practice centered on estate planning, probate, trust administration, and premarital agreements for clients with substantial net worth and complex assets.

 Marcia, who holds an LL.M. in taxation from the Georgetown University Law Center, is also a leading expert in the tax implications of premarital agreements and divorce.
 For decades, she was one of the few attorneys in the state who taught divorce tax issues to other lawyers so that they could help their clients take taxes into account in planning divorce settlements.

 In 2009, Marcia co-authored with Linda J. Ravdin, another partner at Pasternak & Fidis, a book entitled Premarital and Domestic Partnership Agreements, which covers all aspects of premarital agreements in Maryland, the District of Columbia, and Virginia.

-In her practice, Marcia often works with the firm’s Divorce & Family Law attorneys, helping them advise their clients on such matters as premarital agreements, property settlement agreements and the division of retirement accounts.
+In her practice, Marcia often worked with the firm’s Divorce & Family Law attorneys, helping them advise their clients on such matters as premarital agreements, property settlement agreements and the division of retirement accounts.